wadmp/wadmp.github.io/src/gen3/tutorials/device/README.md

-# Claim a Device to your Company
+# Claim a Device to Your Company

 To Claim a Device from one of your Companies, you must have the authority to Claim a Device.